PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/07 2 months later.md

 On her way home, she walked past the Gylden Crater once more.
 The noise from the workmen had shifted from the sounds of hoists and coordination to the sound of drinking and cameraderie.
 The sun hung wide and low on the horizon, casting a dramatic spread of orange and red across the sky.
 The distant sound of the sea washing over her ears, and the squawking song of seagulls reaching her.
 As she listened to the soundscape before her, she found herself humming quietly, a melody that rose and fell with a soft, whispering voice.

 Moving down the street, she made for her final destination on that day.
 Tiv's place.
 Approaching the outside of the junkyard, Clara looked up at the pile of scrap, old ship parts and sheet metal that made up the kobold's humble home.
-Townspeople walking past behind her, and the sound of  ahorse cab clopping over the street drummed against her ears.
+Townspeople walking past behind her, and the sound of  a horse cab clopping over the street drummed against her ears.

 Clara's ears were sensitive in this moment.
 If she strained, she could hear a breath, a cough, an insect's wings, her own heartbeat.
 She felt her cheeks getting warm, and her breath started to get caught in her throat.
 A small squeak escaped her throat and she wiped her face, trying to compose herself from crying.